philippe-lemaire/cairn-eo/cairn-srd.md

 ### Critical Damage

-Damage that reduces a target's HP below zero decreases a target's FOR by the amount remaining.
+Damage that reduces a target's TP below zero decreases a target's FOR by the amount remaining.
 They must then make a FOR save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

 Any Ludantaj Karacteroj that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.